 - What is GTA 6?
 The rumored next entry in the Grand Theft Auto series

-- When it GTA 6 coming out?
-That’s the internet’s biggest mystery (but we're pretty sure it won't be soon)
+- When is GTA 6 coming out?
+That’s the internet’s biggest mystery (but likely not soon)

 - What platforms will GTA 6 release on?
-We're expecting Xbox Series X and PS5
+TBC but likely Xbox Series X/S, PS5 and PC

 - Where will GTA 6 be set?
-Unknown, but some rumors have suggested a move to South America
+TBC, but there's plenty of rumors (scroll down for more)

 GTA 6 release date: when is GTA 6 coming out?

-The most solid GTA 6 release date hint comes from publisher Take-Two Interactive's marketing budget.
-Reported by VentureBeat, Take-Two's 10-K SEC filing (which lays out financial plans for the next five years) shows that the company expects to spend $89 million on marketing between April 2023, and the end of March 2024 - that's a huge spike and, as the report points out, more than half the marketing budget expected for any other fiscal year over the next decade.
+However, while the Kotaku report didn't give us an idea of when GTA 6 will release, publisher Take-Two Interactive's marketing budget may have given us our most solid GTA 6 release date hint.
+As reported by VentureBeat, Take-Two's 10-K SEC filing (which lays out financial plans for the next five years) shows that the company expects to spend $89 million on marketing between April 2023, and the end of March 2024 - that's a huge spike and, as the report points out, more than half the marketing budget expected for any other fiscal year over the next decade.

 GTA 6 trailer: when can I watch one?

-The thing about Rockstar Games is that it’s an incredibly secretive games publisher.
+The thing about Rockstar Games is that it’s an incredibly secretive developer.
 No GTA 6 trailer is getting out of that studio unless someone seriously screws up.

 Just look at what Rockstar did with both GTA 5 and Red Dead Redemption 2.
 It teased an announcement a few days before dropping the first trailer for either game.

-If there’s a GTA 6 trailer, you’ll know about it because the internet will explode – and we'll let you know too, of course.
+If there’s a Grand Theft Auto 6 trailer, you’ll know about it because the internet will explode – and we'll let you know too, of course.
 But we're not expecting one anytime soon.